-Africa is home to 301 fintech startups, together building a new vision for the financial services industry in Africa.
+Africa is home to 491 fintech startups, which are together building a new vision for the financial services industry in Africa.

-The Finnovating for Africa: Exploring the African Fintech Startup Ecosystem Report 2017 considers data compiled by Disrupt Africa over two and a half years on fintech startups active in 20 countries across Africa.
+The Finnovating for Africa 2019: Reimagining the African financial service landscape report considers data compiled by Disrupt Africa over four and a half years on fintech startups active in 28 countries across Africa.

-While South Africa, Nigeria and Kenya remain at the forefront of startup activity in the fintech sector, as with many other areas, the research shows a number of other local fintech ecosystems are beginning to emerge, while the space is showing increasing signs of maturity.
+While South Africa, Nigeria and Kenya are at the forefront of startup activity in the fintech sector, the research shows a number of other local fintech ecosystems are beginning to emerge, while the space is showing increasing signs of maturity.
 Funding, meanwhile, has been rising exponentially, with the sector proving the most attractive to investors in African tech.

 The publication also includes: